Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Virial Shock versus Virial Radius

 \subsection{Cluster Maps}

 We examine our cluster systems at \zeq{0.6} and \zeq{0} and find that the accretion shock extends well beyond the virial radius in all cases.
-This can be seen in entropy and temperature maps of a representative sample of clusters (CL103,CL106,CL14) at \zeq{0} in \cref{fig:entTempMaps_a1}, where the entropy is defined as $S\propto T\rho^{-2/3}$.
-Furthermore, examining the same systems at \zeq{0.6} in \cref{fig:entTempMaps_a06} shows that this is the case at that redshift as well.
+As representative examples we show the entropy, temperature and density maps of 2 clusters (CL103 and CL106) at \zeq{0} in \cref{fig:entTempRhoMaps_a1}. the entropy is defined as $S\propto T\rho^{-2/3}$.
+Furthermore, in \cref{fig:cl14Maps} we examine the cluster CL14 at \zeq{0} and \zeq{0.6} and find that the accretion shock extends well beyond the virial radius even at that epoch.

 Detailed examination of the virial shock in the maps shows it to be spherical only in the roughest approximation and that in reality it contains many features and extends to different extents in different directions.
-The shock front is sometimes segmented into `lobes' (e.g.\@ \cref{fig:cl106_S_a1,fig:cl14_S_a06}), by the large scale filaments which pierce the shock front (e.g.\@ \cref{fig:cl14_S_a1}).
-In some cases it can be seen to merge seamlessly with the virial shock surrounding the large scale filaments (e.g.\@ \cref{fig:cl103_S_a06,fig:cl14_S_a06}).
+The shock front is sometimes segmented into `lobes' (e.g.\@ \cref{fig:cl106_T_a1}), by the large scale filaments which pierce the shock front (e.g.\@ \cref{fig:cl106_S_a1,fig:cl14Maps}).
+In some cases it can be seen to merge seamlessly with the virial shock surrounding the large scale filaments (e.g.\@ \cref{fig:cl14_S_a06}).

-The black circles in \cref{fig:entTempMaps_a1,fig:entTempMaps_a06} mark the approximate positions of the accretion shock which we estimate using the entropy profile in the next section (\rfsec{edgeFind}).
+The black circles in \cref{fig:entTempRhoMaps_a1,fig:cl14Maps,fig:cl6Maps} mark the approximate positions of the accretion shock which we estimate using the entropy profile in the next section (\rfsec{edgeFind}).
 At first glance, some of the estimations may seem erroneous since they do not appear to correspond to the shock position in a given projection, when in fact they are indicative of the shock position better viewed from a different direction.
 This can be most clearly seen in \cref{fig:cl6Maps}.